-In Lawrence County, listen on local radio for Bedford North Lawrence school closings.
+By Radio: In Lawrence County, listen to local radio for Bedford North Lawrence school closings.
 If they are closed, our day programs will not operate.

 Community Employment

 Community employers are open or closed based on their individual policies.
 You must check with your community employer about working on bad weather days.